bingson/EDA/README.md

 ### prosper_bing.html
 * **GitHub pages web optimized link:** http://bit.ly/2JZ3GhK

-* This report looks at the evolution of the Prosper Marketplace lending platform through different visualizations of the firm’s loan portfolio through time (coded in R).
+* This report looks at the evolution of the Prosper Marketplace lending platform through different visualizations of the firm’s loan portfolio through time.

 * The broader objective was to create new visualization templates that could be recycled and refined in future exploratory data research.